Best daily deals sites 2023

-Watch out for hidden costs
+Watch out for hidden costs on daily deals sites

-Use a piece of paper to tot up the total cost after the added extras to see if it's still a good deal.
+Before paying, check the total cost after the added extras to see if it's still a good deal.

-Always check out the seller
+Always check out the seller before buying

 Yes, an all-inclusive country spa break sounds great, but can you really afford it?

-Refer a friend
+Refer a friend to daily deals sites

 Look out for voucher codes